German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 Putting the subordinating conjunction at the start of a sentence will also change the word order of the concluding independent clause.
 The inverted word order takes effect—the conjugated verb is pushed to the front.

-Prepositions are the word or words that describe a noun in relation to something else.
+Prepositions are words that describe a noun in relation to something else.
 Typically, prepositions describe position, movement or timing.

-German prepositions can be categorized by the cases that they utilize.
+German prepositions can be categorized according to the cases they utilize.
 The nouns that follow these prepositions take on different cases.

 Accusative